 February 2020, I attended a fashion event where a few vendors were set up, one being Peloton.
 Another attendee was a Peloton devotee and shared her experience and I checked out the bike and spoke to the Peloton employees.
 I was never big into cardio; every evening my husband rides his road bike on a trainer in our bedroom but my cardio is doing a leisurely hike in the woods near our home or a bike ride around town with stops for errands and to literally stop and smell the roses.
 The challenge appealed to me, especially doing it in my home where no one could see me as I panted, as I struggled through what others may find to be an “easy” ride.
 I took the Peloton rep’s card.
 My husband and I discussed it, he loved the idea and we liked how the bike was so easily adjusted, his 6’4” serious cycler self, my 5’3” hates cardio self, and even our tween could all ride the bike.
 We also liked how silent it was.
 We had two exercise bikes before; one couldn’t get set low enough for my short self, the other one couldn’t accommodate my husband’s long legs.
 My husband’s road bike on a trainer was noisy and shook the whole house; previous exercise bikes weren’t as loud but still too loud to watch TV in the same room or sleep in the room next door.
 We researched it, liked how they had interest-free payment plans for as low as $58 a month.
 We pinned the rep’s card to the calendar and said maybe this summer, maybe before winter, maybe sometime.

-I Bought a Peloton and I’m Neither Rich Nor Thin
+I Bought a Peloton and I’m Not Thin, Athletic, or Rich

 And then it was March.
 The month started off relatively normal, though the news shared stories of other countries being affected by a virus.
 The gym was still open, business as usual but I started worrying about being in a space where people sweat and spit and breathe heavily, all using the same metal and plastic equipment.
 My gym had hand sanitizer, wipes, and sprays but I started worrying nonetheless.
 Discussing it with my husband, we decided now may be the time to get that Peloton.
 And as though Peloton read our mind, the next morning the rep from the fashion event sent me an email.
 I used the referral code from the woman at the fashion event who raved about Peloton and signed up with a delivery set for the next week.